Blazers hit 23 3-pointers, beat LeBron-less Lakers 127-115 - WHIZ News

 PORTLAND, Ore.
 (AP) — Damian Lillard had 40 points, including eight 3-pointers, to lead the Portland Trail Blazers to a 127-115 victory over the Los Angeles Lakers on Monday night.

 LeBron James, the NBA’s all-time leading scorer, missed his third straight game for the Lakers with a sore left ankle.
-He has not played since breaking Kareem Abdul-Jabbar’s scoring record last Tuesday in a loss to Oklahoma City.
+He hasn’t played since breaking Kareem Abdul-Jabbar’s scoring record last Tuesday in a loss to Oklahoma City.

-The Blazers led by as many as 27 points and made a season-best 23 3-pointers, including a franchise-record 17 3s in the first half.
+The Blazers led by as many as 27 and made a season-best 23 3-pointers, including a franchise-record 17 in the first half.

-When Lillard went to the bench for good with 7 minutes left, he got a standing ovation from many in the Moda Center crowd.
+When Lillard went to the bench for good with seven minutes left, he got a standing ovation from many in the crowd.

+“I think the number one thing is just being aggressive,” Lillard said.
+“That’s the mentality, because I’m not going out there saying I want to score points — I’m just applying pressure.
+I’m going to attack coverages, take opportunities that are there, try to create opportunities.”

-Anthony Davis had 19 points and 20 rebounds for the Lakers, who have lost four of their last five games.
+Anthony Davis had 19 points and 20 rebounds for the Lakers, who have lost four of five.

+Lakers coach Darvin Ham said his team had no answer for Lillard, who has 11 games this season with 40 or more points.

+“Aside from stealing his sneakers, I don’t know what else you could do,” Ham said.

 Both teams continued to integrate players acquired at the trade deadline last week.
-Matisse Thybulle, acquired from Philadelphia in a four-team trade, made his debut for the Blazers and started.
+Matisse Thybulle, obtained from Philadelphia in a four-team deal, made his debut for the Blazers and started.
 He had 14 points and four 3-pointers.

-Mo Bamba, who was traded to the Lakers from the Orlando Magic at the deadline, continues to serve a four-game suspension for an on-court altercation with Minnesota’s Austin Rivers during a game on Feb.
+Mo Bamba, traded to the Lakers from the Orlando Magic at the deadline, continues to serve a four-game suspension for an on-court fight with Minnesota guard Austin Rivers during a game on Feb.
 3.

 The Blazers went on a 20-2 run in the opening quarter that ended with Nassir Little’s 3-pointer that made it 25-16.
 Portland made 10 3-pointers in the quarter, including Lillard’s 3 from distance at the buzzer that stretched the lead to 34-19.

-Lillard had 30 points and eight 3-pointer to lead all scorers at halftime, and the Blazers led 65-46.
+Lillard had 30 points and eight 3s to lead all scorers at halftime, and the Blazers led 65-46.

 Portland led 101-79 going into the final quarter.

-Lakers: The Lakers are 5-9 in the 14 games James has missed this season. … The Lakers made 1 of 10 3-point attempts in the opening quarter.
+Lakers: The Lakers are 5-9 in games James has missed this season. … The Lakers shot 1 of 10 on 3-point attempts in the opening quarter.

 UP NEXT